 What if I can’t afford the monthly rental fee?

-Our community will have a Provider Agreement with Maine’s Department of Health and Human Services which will allow us to accept a limited number of persons whose residency will be subsidized by MaineCare.
-You can obtain information about the MaineCare application process and your eligibility by contacting DHHS’s Office of Integrated Access and Support by phone at (207) 795-4300 or (800) 482-7517 or via their website at www.maine.gov/dhhs/ofi/services/home.html
+Our community has a Provider Agreement with Maine’s Department of Health and Human Services which allows us to accept a limited number of persons whose residency will be subsidized by MaineCare.
+You can obtain information about the MaineCare application process and your eligibility by contacting DHHS’s Office of Integrated Access and Support by phone at (207) 795-4300 or (800) 482-7517 or via their website at https://www.maine.gov/dhhs/

 Some long-term care insurance policies will reimburse policy holders for residential care expenses.
 You may want to contact your insurance provider to determine the exclusions or limitations of your policy.

-What services will be included in the monthly rental fee?
+What services are included in the monthly rental fee?

 - Room and board